summerhays/blog/_posts/2022-03-29-how-UQAM-divested.md

 ---
 One day I was at UQAM with some other Divest McGill organizers answering questions about the history of Divest McGill.
 Once the interview ended, we asked what was happening at UQAM.
 The master's student who was interviewing us sighed.
 Not much was happening at all, it seemed.
 I mentioned to him that I was studying at UQAM, for some reason.
 He seemed surprised, as I was the only anglophone there, but pleased.
 We agreed we'd meet later to see if we wanted to organize a divest movement at UQAM.

 We sit down a few months later only to realize we had very different visions for the campaign.
-After intense discussion, we make a few dozen hard decisions, ending up with a huge plan, like huge: we’re going to reach out to this group, that group, all the profs, a whole plan about how to build our organizing team, like a logo, a name, a website, a Facebook group.
+After intense discussion, we make a few dozen hard decisions, ending up with a huge plan: we’re going to reach out all the profs and environmental groups on campus, get funding, build our organizing team, a logo, a name, a website, a Facebook group.
 So, we had just finished this big meeting, and somehow it occurs to me to ask:
 > Have you asked for a meeting with the endowment folks yet?

 > Yes, but they never responded.